SURGICAL TECHNOLOGIST

 While you can take a few different pathways to become a surgical tech, the basic steps to aligning with this career are virtually the same.
 These steps include:

-3. Passing a certification exam.
+2. Passing a national certification exam.

-4. Applying for jobs.
+3. Applying for jobs.

 Joining a professional organization such as the Association of Surgical Technologists (AST) can provide access to job postings and professional networking opportunities.